23122K/swift-loggable/README.md

 > [!Note]
 > Both `@Logged` and `@OSLogged` cannot be attached to protocols
 #### `@Logged`
 Takes `any Loggable` instance as a parameter.
 If provided, it is applied to all functions within its scope, unless explicitly opted out.
-By default, it uses `OSSignposter` with the` OSLog.default` instance.
+By default, it uses [`Logger`](https://developer.apple.com/documentation/os/logger) with default subsystem.
 #### `@OSLogged`
 Specialized implementation of `@Logged` macro that marks all functions within its scope with `@OSLog`.
 Does not take any parameters.
 ### Logger macro
-Both macros internally rely on the [Logger](https://developer.apple.com/documentation/os/logger).
+Both macros internally rely on the [`Logger`](https://developer.apple.com/documentation/os/logger).
 Each macro allows for overriding the subsystem and category through parameters, with the default subsystem set to the bundle identifier and the default category set to the declaration name.
 #### `@OSLogger`
 Adds conformance to `OSLogger` protocol and introduces a static instance of [`Logger`](https://developer.apple.com/documentation/os/logger) to attached context.
 #### `#osLogger`